goFrendiAsgard/zaruba/README.md

 > **💡HINT** Ubuntu user (including ubuntu-wsl) can simply invoke `sudo apt-get install golang wget curl git` to install all prerequisites.

-After having the prerequisites installed you can then install zaruba by using `curl` or `wget`:
+After having the prerequisites installed you can then install Zaruba by using `curl` or `wget`:

 ```sh
 # Install zaruba by using curl